You are here

 Primary Source References

 1785 December 7.
 (John Langdon to Jefferson).
-"Our dear Bets, begs leave to present you with her grateful thanks, for the great honor you have been pleased to confer on her, in sending such an agreeable present: all Companies who come into the house must be entertained with the sight of her doll, and tumbling gentlemen; and she does not fail to confess her obligations to Governor Jefferson."
+"Our dear Bets, begs leave to present you with her grateful thanks, for the great honor you have been pleased to conferr on her, in sending such an agreable present: all Companies who come into the house must be entertained with the sight of her doll, and tumbling Gentleman; and she does not fail to confess her obligations to Governor Jefferson."3

-- ↑ Library of Congress. http://memory.loc.gov/ammem/collections/jefferson_papers/ The postscript was missing from Jefferson's press copy printed in PTJ, 8:512-513; the editors have since received a copy of the recipient's copy, with its two-part postscript-the first part about Algerine capture of American vessels.
+- 1. Thomas Jefferson Papers, Library of Congress.
+Letterpress copy available online.
+The postscript was missing from Jefferson's letterpress copy printed in PTJ, 8:512-13.
+The editors have since received a copy of the recipient's copy, with its two-part postscript.
+See PTJ, 27:752-53.
+Transcription available at Founders Online.